MetOffice/simulation-systems/source/FurtherDetails/who.rst

 Simulation IT
 -------------
 The Simulation IT department are responsible for the various codebases that comprise the Simulation Systems.
-They include:
+The department includes the following teams:

 Simulation Systems and Deployment Team:
-    The SSD Team oversee the curation of the trunks, working practices and other supporting documentation, infrastructure and systems.
+    The SSD Team oversees the curation of the trunks, working practices and other supporting documentation, infrastructure and systems.

     They provide support for the last 12 months of UM, LFRic Apps, JULES, UKCA and Shumlib